Boys and girls in Grade 3 and up, are invited to become altar servers. If you are interested, please contact the parish office.

 Divine Mercy Prayer Group

 The Divine Mercy meets every Wednesday night right after the 6 pm Mass for 30 minutes or less.
 The group starts by praying the Divine Mercy chaplet followed by a reading from St. Faustina’s diary.
 Additionally, this group plans upcoming Divine Mercy events that take place at the Church.
-This group will also assist in setting up the Divine Mercy shrine that will be a part of new church.
+This group will also assist in setting up the Divine Mercy shrine that is part of the lower church.

 Extraordinary Ministers of Holy Communion